-Commencing in 2016 additional documentation obligations apply for multinationals regarding their internal transfer prices used between enterprises in the different countries.
+Documentation obligations apply for multinationals regarding their internal transfer prices used between enterprises in the different countries.
 New obligations relating to the submission of a country-by-country report, a master file and local file.
 This applies if the consolidated group revenue is more than € 750 million.
 The ultimate parent company submits the country-by-country report in the country where it is established.
 The master file contains a summary of the transfer pricing policy of the group.
 The local file sets out the intracompany transactions of the local enterprise(s).
-These documentation obligations apply for financial years commencing on or after 1 January 2016.
 Companies established in the Netherlands that form part of a multinational group with a consolidated turnover of at least € 50 million in the previous year must draw up an OECD-based master and local file for transfer pricing and branch profit documentation purposes.
-These files must be present in the records at the latest on the last day for submitting the return (after any extension granted) for the relevant year.
+These files must be present in the records at the latest on the last day for submitting the return

+(after any extension granted) for the relevant year.